jcblsn/deep-monitoring-gsl/README.md

 Various programs exist to monitor the health of the lake using remote sensing, in-situ, and simulation tools.
 The state of Utah measures the water level of the lake along with many other characteristics, including inflows in real time.
 These measurements, along with bathymetric survey data, are used to interpolate the lake's area and volume over time.

-However, there is no existing recurring direct measurement system for the lake's surface area.
+However, there is no existing public-facing direct measurement system for the lake's surface area.
 Understanding the precise extent of the lake's area is particularly important to the concern of dust emissions.
 This project aims to fill that gap by estimating the lake's surface area using an original deep learning model on synthetic aperture radar (SAR) imagery to provide a new estimate of the lake's surface area every 11 days.
 The use of SAR imagery instead of optical imagery will allow for estimates regardless of weather conditions.
 The estimate is composed of measurements of individual areas of concern within the lake, which is valuable for tracking the relative decline of the lake's area in places where pollutants are more highly concentrated.

 The project will also include a forecast of the lake's surface area using a Bayesian structural time series model.
 This will be used to estimate the lake's surface area in the future, which is valuable for planning purposes.